-Copyright 2009 - 2011 by Mario Vaden
+Copyright 2009 - 2017 by Mario Vaden

 For reference, in 2009, measurement for Helios was 375.9' or 114.58 m high, and 16.0' or 4.96 m diameter.
-The 2006 measurements, and these 2009 measurements, mean Helios was only about 4 feet shorter than Hyperion.
+The 2006 measurements and 2009 measurements mean Helios was only about 4 feet shorter than Hyperion.
 By 2012, the gap closed even more.
-Sword fern is a dominant forest floor cover around Helios.

 If it happened to surpass the tallest, its doubtful the change would ever be announced.
 Dr. Sillett quit releasing names with data, and because the ten tallest changed heights nobody outside the researchers and a handful of explorers really know whether or not these redwoods are still in the top ten.
 Any claims outside those few are speculation.
 But it's a fact that Helios was the world's 2nd tallest known in 2006.